 High-Income Threshold to Increase

-This will impact the maximum earnings an employee may earn in order to bring an unfair dismissal claim, the maximum damages available to employees in unfair dismissal claims and the minimum amount an employee must earn before they can be given a “guarantee of annual earnings” (to avoid award obligations).
+This increase will impact the maximum earnings an employee may earn to bring an unfair dismissal claim, the maximum damages available to employees in unfair dismissal claims and the minimum amount an employee must earn before they can be given a “guarantee of annual earnings” (to avoid award obligations).

 Unfair dismissal claims and the high-income threshold